ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

         })
         .commitSecurityLabel('TLP Red');

-Putting it all Together
+Putting It All Together
 ~~~~~~~~~~~~~~~~~~~~~~~

 Example of how to add an Adversary with a name of 'adver-999' to the
-"Example Community" owner
+"Example Community" Owner

 .. code:: javascript